- Future Students

 3. What happened to your site locations?
 To better serve students both statewide and eventually nationally, our program has decided to go 100% online.
 There will no longer be "sites" all students will take courses online from the comforts of home, and to meet the demand of the working hygentist.

 4. How long is the program?
 Designed for the working RDH.
-Curriculum is two years part-time with no more than 10 credits per quarter.
-EWU is a quarter system and the curriculum is designed to be done in 7 quarters including summer.
+Curriculum is two years part-time with an average of 10 credits per semester.
+EWU's College of Health Science and Public Health operates on a semester schedule (EWU is still on a quarter system) and the curriculum for the degree completion program is designed to be done in 4 semesters.
 Students may have the option to complete the curriculum in one year on a case by case basis.

 5. May I continue working?
 Most students continue to work 4 days per week and continue their family lives without much issue.
 For completion in one year, we recommend working no more than 2-3 days per week.

 6. Do I need to do more clinical instruction?
 No clinical component!

 7. Can I receive CE credits for my schooling?
 Yes, you can use the DNHY courses for CE credit; it is a one to one conversion.
 For example, 10 credits of DNHY courses equals 10 CE units.
 You will need to check with your state Department of Health (DOH) as to how they want you to keep track of the credit.

 8. How much does it cost?
 Tuition is $352.50 per credit starting Fall 2015.
 We make every effort to keep the cost reasonable as EWU embraces the promotion of all dental hygienists having a bachelor's degree.
 We are still one of the least expensive degree completion programs in the United States.